-Google’s CEO, Sundar Pichai, said, “It’s clear to me that we are moving from a mobile-first to an AI-first world,” and called A.I. “a seminal moment in computing” on par with the personal computer, the web, and the smartphone going mainstream at roughly 10-year intervals.
+Google’s CEO, Sundar Pichai, said: “it’s clear to me, that we are moving from a mobile-first to an AI-first world.” and called AI “a seminal moment in computing” on a par with the personal computer, the web, and the smartphone going mainstream, at roughly 10-year intervals.

 The underlying vision is that computing will be everywhere and people will be able to interact with it more naturally than ever before.

 Below is a brief overview of the main takeaways from Google’s event, as well as our take on what it means to us and our clients.

 Google’s Pixel phone comes in two sizes, with a 5 or 5.5-inch display.
 Both have a fingerprint sensor on the back.
 The device is designed “inside and out” by Google, built by HTC and powered by the Snapdragon 821 processor, with 4GB of RAM and either 32GB or 128GB of storage.